GSA to close some contracts to new vendors

 So officials are instituting the Demand Based Model, which will allow the agency to align its resources with areas of greatest need.

 Under its new model, officials will review the major part of each Schedule and decide whether there’s room for potential innovation and program growth.
 If there is, officials will keep it open for new vendors to join.
 Oversaturated areas will closed to new companies for a year.

-Over the last several years, the number of companies seeking schedules contracts has roughly doubled and the volume of contract modifications has roughly tripled.
-Some of the growth is from new services and products, but too much of it isn’t, in the agency's view.
+Over the last several years, the number of companies seeking Schedules contracts has roughly doubled and the volume of contract modifications has roughly tripled.
+Some of the growth is from new services and products; too much of it isn’t, he said.